Char is a creative writer, artist, and inventor—in and out of the kitchen.

 When I was a kid, my aunt lived in California, and for Christmas, she'd mail us this massive care package of assorted Amport date products.
 It was fun.
-There was a fancy little two pronged fork that came with them, and it was for stabbing them out of the box.
+There was a fancy little two-pronged fork that came with them, which was meant for stabbing the dates out of the box.
 Those dates were sticky.
 I loved them!

-So, of course, once in a while I get nostalgic for date cookies and will purchase the ingredients to make some.
-In my mind's eye, I pictured date balls with powdered sugar or the like and found a recipe on the back of the box for stuffed date balls.
+So, of course, once in a while I get nostalgic for dates—and I think about making date cookies.
+In my mind's eye, I pictured date balls with powdered sugar or the like, and I found a recipe on the back of the box for stuffed date balls.

 Well.
-I may have purchased all the things to make them, but I got a little sidetracked.
+I may have purchased all the ingredients to follow this recipe, but then I got a little sidetracked.